-Open conversation or not, there are things one should generally avoid saying to someone who is dying.
-Elster advises, “Don’t give false assurances; they undermine trust and can make the patient more anxious.
-Also, don’t try to provoke the patient to convert, make a confession, or renounce long-held beliefs or values.”
+Open conversation or not, there are also things one should generally avoid saying to someone who is dying.
+Elster advises, “Don’t give false assurances; they can make the patient more anxious and undermine trust.
+Also, don’t try to provoke the patient to make a confession or renounce long-held beliefs or values.”
 Don’t force a conversation on them, either, if they aren’t ready or willing to talk, says Dr. Doka.

 Overwhelming your loved one with your own grief can also be very difficult for them.
 Still, it isn’t necessary to bury your emotions.
 “Authentic emotion can be very helpful to both parties in the conversation,” Elster says.

 “Often, our emotions mirror those of the person with whom we are talking.
 In those moments, one wounded heart reaches out to another and they connect.
 That can be a beautiful experience.”

 When Someone Is Dying: Support for the Caregiver

 Don’t forget to nurture yourself during this time, too.
 Caregivers who need support through the bereavement process may find it most helpful to turn to others who have been through the experience.
 “Find someone to talk to about it,” says Tousley.
 “Someone you can trust, who will listen without judging you.
 Take good care of yourself emotionally, mentally, physically, socially and spiritually.”
 This might be a challenge if you are not accustomed to expressing your feelings.
 If that is the case, says Tousley:

 “Find at least one person who can be your lifeline: someone who’ll listen to you without judging.
 If a friend cannot offer such support, find a good counselor who specializes in bereavement or grief.”